You’re being misled.

-Selfish?
-Lazy?
+So was Superman lazy?
 Nope.
 Superman was focused on the big picture.

-Professional researchers like Dr. Chung are the same way.
+Professional researchers are the same way.

 They can fly around the internet all day putting out mini-fires, calling out poor research and con artists til they’re exhausted.
 Or they can quietly focus on doing meaningful work that may one day actually benefit society.